 The demon came back when he was mentally weak and tricked him into killing his wife and children.
 The father became the trigger for triggering the death instinct, fueling Jack's destructive, aggressive, and self-destructive tendencies.
 Jack fought against the demon several times but failed in the end, and went back to his father's old path, even more ferocious.

 When Jack completely loses his mind, his image becomes weird, because at this time he has lost himself and acts unconsciously.

 Freud explained "traumatic experience" in his "Introduction to Psychoanalysis" as follows: "If an experience provides a strong stimulus to the mind in a short period of time, the mind can no longer use normal methods. to cope or to adapt, and to cause permanent disturbances in the distribution of psychic energy, We call this kind of experience "traumatic experience".

 Trauma experience forms a nightmare in the heart, which will accelerate the process of disorder when people's hearts are fragile, resulting in a tragic ending.
-In Chapter 1, Danny’s family came to the Lookout Hotel and saw the hotel’s chef Halleran.
+In Chapter 1, Danny’s family comes to the Lookout Hotel and sees the hotel’s chef Halleran.

 The first time Halleran saw Danny, he said directly, “You have a special ability.
 I always call this special ability a flash. spirit.
 You're more brilliant than anyone I've ever met.
 "People with the "shine" can read other people's hearts, predict what may happen in the future, and even see the past.

 Both Halleran and Danny have a strong "shine", so they can even talk without opening their mouth.
 Halleran comforted Danny that the weird phenomena he saw were just like the illustrations in the book and did not really exist, so they would not hurt him.